 Travels from California, USA

-Courtney Martin's speaking fee falls within range: Contact for fee schedule (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Courtney Martin's speaking fee falls within range: $0 to $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 Described as “one of our most insightful culture critics and one of our finest young writers,” Courtney Martin is a storyteller, feminist, social problem solver, and a provocative speaker.
 She is the author of six books examining some of today’s most urgent social questions.

 Martin is currently the Founding Director of the Solutions Journalism Network and the leader of the Op-Ed Project’s Public Voices Fellowship Program at Princeton University.
 She is also Valenti Martin Media’s founding partner and an Editor at Feministing.com, the most widely read feminist publication in the world.

 Martin has made appearances on The O’Reilly Factor and CNN, and has taken her message to the TED stage and Aspen Ideas Festival.
 As an author, she is most recognized for her books Do It Anyway: The New Generation of Activists and Perfect Girls, Starving Daughters: How the Quest for Perfection is Harming Young Women, which was awarded a ‘Books for Better Life’ nomination.
 Her latest book The New Better Off examines the shift in values that is reshaping the U.S. and redefining “The American Dream.”

 Courtney E. Martin is an American feminist, author, speaker, and social and political activist.
 She is known for writing books, speaking at universities throughout the nation, and for co-editing the feminist blog, Feministing.com.
 Her work also appears on numerous other blogs and websites.
 She is also a recipient of the Elie Wiesel Prize in Ethics.